excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 $ sudo service apache2 restart
 ```

-Et voilà, HTTPS in it's truest form, using a free & valid SSL certificate on our test server!
+Et voilà, HTTPS in its truest form, using a free & valid SSL certificate on our test server!
 This concludes my tutorial,
 if you like'd this or stumbled apon an error, let me know.
 Cheers! 🍻